ShopCompanion/shop-companion/README.md

 ### Description

 Get access to full-resolution/largest/xxl/best-size product images and videos on various shopping sites.
 More features coming up.
+This script is available as Greasemonkey Userscript or as native [https://addons.mozilla.org/en-US/firefox/addon/shop-companion/](Firefox Add-On).

 __Shops where the add-on currently works:__
 * albamoda.de